 - From the Run Forwarding/Caching DNS list, activate the local caching/forwarding DNS service.

-- From the Run Slave DNS list, activate a local slave DNS service if applicable.
+- From the Run Secondary DNS list, activate a local secondary DNS service if applicable.
 Configure the settings as described in How to Configure DNS Settings.

-- From the Query Source Address list, select which IP address to use as source address when querying the DNS or Master DNS servers.
+- From the Query Source Address list, select which IP address to use as source address when querying the DNS or Primary DNS servers.
 You can select one of the following options:

 - Wildcard (default) – IP selection is accounted for dynamically according to definitions in the routing table.